mharrys/factor/README.md

 Examples
 ========
-The parameters defined in `config.h' can greatly change the integer factorization speed to better or worse.
+The parameters defined in `config.h` can greatly change the integer factorization speed to better or worse.

     $ make